mf2ed/mf2ed.github.io/_posts/2023-06-20-monster-math.md

 That's it, those are all the rules.

-The rules also note that high AC is comparable to a fighter, while Extreme would be comparable to a champion or omnk.
+The rules also note that high AC is comparable to a fighter, while Extreme would be comparable to a champion or monk.
 This does not seem unreasonable at first, as fighters often wear heavy armor, increasing their AC by 1, similar to High AC.
 Champions and Monks will however in general increase their AC by 3, not 4.